 - Maximize social distancing between student workstations, when determining the classroom layout.
-Desks should be spaced six feet apart with protective dividers at tables. - All classrooms will be equipped with polycarbonate dividers. - Where necessary, assess other space that may be repurposed for storage of instructional materials, to maximize student classroom space. - Incorporate signage to illustrate social/physical distancing. - Use outdoor instruction where health and safety conditions and physical space allow. - Ensure the classroom cohort will have access to washing stations, and plan for hand sanitizer dispensers and access to sanitizing materials for wiping down any spaces after usage each day or, if needed, between groups. - Each special area class will be held within the general education class and follow social distancing guidelines to determine classroom setup and protocols (e.g. Art, P.E., Music, Library). - Areas will be designated during the day for students to socially distance and take a "mask break." - All designated classrooms will be equipped with appropriate PPE materials, in addition to face masks.
+Desks should be spaced three feet apart. - Where necessary, assess other space that may be repurposed for storage of instructional materials, to maximize student classroom space. - Incorporate signage to illustrate social/physical distancing. - Use outdoor instruction where health and safety conditions and physical space allow. - Ensure the classroom cohort will have access to washing stations, and plan for hand sanitizer dispensers and access to sanitizing materials for wiping down any spaces after usage each day or, if needed, between groups. - Each special area class will be held within the general education class and follow social distancing guidelines to determine classroom setup and protocols (e.g. Art, P.E., Music, Library). - Areas will be designated during the day for students to socially distance and take a "mask break." - All designated classrooms will be equipped with appropriate PPE materials, in addition to face masks.